AZTR3K/Sem-5/Design and Analysis of Algorithms (CS2009)/AlgoVault/MergeSort.md

 > # Merge Sort

-- A divide and conquer algorithm.
+## Description
 - Divide the array into two halves.

-- Recursively sort each half.
+- Recursively sort the left half and the right half.
+- Once sorted, merge the two halves:
+- Create two temporary arrays to hold each half.
+- Use pointers to compare elements from both arrays.

-- Merge the sorted halves to produce the final sorted array.
+- Insert the smaller element back into the main array.
+- Repeat until both temporary arrays are exhausted.
+- Continue this divide and merge process until the entire array is sorted.

 ## C/C++ Implementation
 ```cpp